Why You Might Be Feeling Sick In The Morning

-Feeling a little "off" in the morning?
+Feeling a little off in the morning?
+Not waking fresh and chirpy?
 If you feel cranky, sluggish, and tired, you might also feel queasy, or like your stomach just isn't sitting right.
 If you Google your symptoms, you'll probably convince yourself that you're pregnant.
 But being nauseated in the morning isn't necessarily "morning sickness."
-There's lots of other reasons you might not be feeling so hot.

 Advertisement